pwerken/va-void/README.md

    * The database tables can be created with Migrations `./bin/cake migrations migrate`
 4. Configure apache to serve the `webroot` folder.
-   * Browse to it, it should now work!
+5. Browse to /admin/checks
+   * Again, fix everything it reports as NOT ok.
-5. Optionally: load some initial database content with `./bin/cake migrations seed`
+6. Optionally: load some initial database content with `./bin/cake migrations seed`